Gaussian Invariant Markov Chain Monte Carlo: Gaussian invariant MCMC

-By comparing the proposals \eqref{eq:proposal_1} and \eqref{eq:proposal_2}-\eqref{eq:proposal_3} with the corresponding expressions for RWM and MALA from \eqref{eq:RWM}-\eqref{eq:MALA} we observe that the connection especially with MALA is really striking.
-In particular, the MALA proposal in \eqref{eq:MALA} and the Gaussian invariant gradient-based proposal in \eqref{eq:proposal_2} have exactly the same mean $x + \gamma \Sigma \nabla \log \pi(x)$, and they differ only in the multiplicative scalar in front of $\Sigma$: MALA uses $2\gamma$ while \eqref{eq:proposal_2} uses smaller scalar equal to $2 \gamma - \gamma^2$.
+By comparing the proposals \eqref{eq:proposal_1} and \eqref{eq:proposal_2}-\eqref{eq:proposal_3} with the expressions for RWM and MALA from \eqref{eq:RWM}-\eqref{eq:MALA} we observe that the connection especially with MALA is really striking.
+The MALA proposal in \eqref{eq:MALA} and the Gaussian invariant gradient-based proposal in \eqref{eq:proposal_2} have the same mean $x + \gamma \Sigma \nabla \log \pi(x)$ and differ only in the multiplicative scalar in front of $\Sigma$: MALA uses $2\gamma$ while \eqref{eq:proposal_2} uses a smaller scalar equal to $2 \gamma - \gamma^2$.
 Despite these differences, we shall refer to \eqref{eq:proposal_1} as Gaussian invariant RWM (GI-RWM) and similarly to \eqref{eq:proposal_2}-\eqref{eq:proposal_3} as GI-MALA.